abhimanyusood/techblog/_posts/2018-8-22-factory-design-patterns.md

 But in the process, we discovered something so powerful, it will have huge implications.
 We’ll come to these implications in a moment, but first let’s see how my understanding of Factory Method as a variant of Simple Factory, is compatible with its conventional definitions.

-Here’s the best UML of Factory Method that I could find (https://stackoverflow.com/a/5740080) -
+[Here’s](https://stackoverflow.com/a/5740080) the best UML of Factory Method that I could find-

 n